valentyna-antoniuk/valentyna-site/README.md

 ## 💡 Project Reflection

 **Astro** proved to be an excellent choice for a simple personal website project.

 Its intuitive syntax, **React island support**, and effortless SSR setup made it easy to build and maintain.

 **Netlify**'s built-in Astro support further simplified the deployment process—automated builds and releases triggered by pushes to `main` have been invaluable for streamlining development.
+Netlify offers built-in form handling features that streamline the process of capturing and managing user submissions without requiring additional backend infrastructure.
+This functionality enables seamless configuration of email notifications for the contact form.

+> **Overall, the chosen tools proved reliable and efficient, producing outcomes that aligned well with my goals.**

 ## 📅 Plans for improvements